-The State uses administrative data compiled from Iowa Workforce Development (IWD) and National Student Clearinghouse (NSC) to match to a base file of all students who exited school while on an IEP during the 2019-2020 school year.
-Rather than a response rate, the State analyzes the data for a match rate to determine what percent of students that exited school are found in the IWD and/or the NSC data files.
-The last four years have provided an average of 89.3% of students with IEPs that exited school being found in either file, with the current year's match rate of 94.6% included.
+The State used administrative data compiled from Iowa Workforce Development (IWD) and National Student Clearinghouse (NSC) to match to a base file of all students who exited school while on an IEP during the 2020-2021 school year.
+Rather than a response rate, the State analyzed the data for a match rate to determine what percentage of students that exited school were found in the IWD and/or the NSC data files.
+For the reporting period, 100% of students in the exit file were found in the administrative data sets.
 When the match rate is lower than 70%, the IDE will analyze the data to determine which groups are underrepresented in the outcome data files.